FOUNDATIONS OF BUILDING A STADIUM

 The building costs of a stadium have continued to escalate over the years.
 The Houston Astrodome was completed ahead of schedule in 1964 with a total project price of $35 million ($266 million in today’s dollars).
 While this was viewed as a hefty sum at the time, it pales in comparison to stadiums of more recent vintage:

-- 2008 – Lucas Oil Stadium – Indianapolis: $720 million
+• 2008: Lucas Oil Stadium – Indianapolis: $720 million

-- 2008 – Nationals Park – Washington, D.C.: $611 million
+• 2008: Nationals Park – Washington, D.C.: $611 million

-- 2009 – Citi Field – New York: $900 million
+• 2009: Citi Field – New York: $900 million

-- 2009 – Yankee Stadium – New York: $1.5 billion
+• 2009: Yankee Stadium – New York: $1.5 billion

-- 2010 – MetLife Stadium – East Rutherford, NJ: $1.5 billion
+• 2010: MetLife Stadium – East Rutherford, NJ: $1.5 billion

-- 2014 – Levi’s Stadium – San Francisco: $1.3 billion
+• 2014: Levi’s Stadium – San Francisco: $1.3 billion

-- 2017 – SunTrust Park – Atlanta: $1.1 billion
+• 2017: SunTrust Park – Atlanta: $1.1 billion

 WHO PAYS TO BUILD A STADIUM?

 So where do all the millions, or in many cases billions, of dollars it requires to build a new stadium come from?
-While some stadium projects receive varying amounts of private funding, it is usually the average citizen who shoulders most, it not all, the burden.
+While some stadium projects receive varying amounts of private funding, it is usually the average citizen who shoulders most, if not all, of the burden.
 According to the Huffington Post, 29 of the 31 current NFL stadiums received public dollars either for construction or renovation projects.

 Furthermore, the 16 stadiums that hosted games during the opening weekend of the 2015 season received a total of $3 billion in public funding.
 Some form of new tax or tax increase is typically the vehicle used to generate the additional revenues.
 A study conducted by urban planner Judith Grant Long found that, on average, taxpayers contributed $262 million toward each stadium built between 1990 and 2010.